gamemachine/tachyon-networking/README.md

 Not much in the way of documentation yet but there are a good number of unit tests.
 And ffi.rs encapsulates most of the api.  tachyon_tests.rs has some stress testing unit tests.
 The api is designed primarily for ffi consumption, as I use it from a .NET server.

 update() has to be called once per frame.
 That is where nacks and resends in response to nacks received are sent.
 In addition to some housekeeping and fragment expiration.
 Sends are processed immediately.

+## Pool usage
+The pool api is getting better but the receive api's are still a WIP.
+There are 3 versions two of them do heap allocations and a newer but more complex version that does not.
+That version writes out received messages into a single out buffer per tachyon, with individual messages prefixed with length and ip address.
+And then you read that out buffer using LengthPrefixed like a stream.
+This extra work is primarily to avoid memory fragmention from unnecessary allocations.

 ### Basic usage.